Faith Howard leads All-Area Softball Team as Player of the Year

 A dominant starting pitcher means everything in fast pitch softball and in the 2023 season, the Helena High Bengals had the luxury of ace Faith Howard.

 Whether it was the regular season or the state tournament, Howard was dominant in the circle.
-She led the Bengals to their first-ever berth in the Class AA state championship, as well as their first ever team trophy with their eventual second-place finish.
+She led the Bengals to their first-ever berth in the Class AA state championship game, as well as their first ever team trophy with their eventual second-place finish.

 Howard, a sophomore, was a key cog all season long.
 After earning all-state honors as a freshman, she posted a 13-1 record for Helena while setting school records for ERA (1.77), strikeouts per inning (1.58), and a 92.9 winning percentage.

 The sophomore had two one-hitters this past season, including one in the Class AA state tournament to clinch a berth in the undefeated semifinal.
-That win, a 2-1 victory over Billings West, also clinched the first state trophy in Bengals softball history.
+That win, a 2-1 victory over Billings West, clinched the first state trophy in Bengals softball history.
+Howard also had two saves for good measure.

 People are also reading…